About

 WCR PR 2014smlr

 Warren Riess grew up in the dairy farm region of Connecticut and now lives with his wife, the artist Kathleen Galligan in a small coastal town in Maine.
-His education earned him an undergraduate degree in International Relations with a minor in Physics, a masters in Nautical Archaeology, and a PhD in History.
+His education earned him an undergraduate degree in International Relations with a minor in Physics, a masters in Nautical Archaeology, and a PhD in American History.

 Riess worked his way through graduate school at two universities and three museums as a research assistant, teaching assistant, artifact analyst, lecturer, and curator.
 In 1989 he became a research associate professor in History at the University of Maine, eventually also joining the faculties of the Dept. of Anthropology and School of Marine Sciences.

-His historical research, writing, and public lectures have focused on the history of colonial and revolutionary America, especially the men, women, and children of coastal communities; and the history of technology as learned from colonial ship remains.
+His historical research, publications, and public lectures have focused on the history of colonial and revolutionary America, especially the men, women, and children of coastal communities; and the history of technology as learned from colonial ship remains.

 In the archaeology world, Riess has been the principal investigator of the ship remains discovered at the World Trade Center, the ship at 175 Water St. (NYC), the shipwreck sites of the Revolutionary War Penobscot Expedition, and the 1710 Nottingham Galley shipwreck site at Boon Island.